adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

 ## Retrieving the data

-Now that we've slogged through all those tables and verified our partitions look right and they are on the disk where the backup partition table, we can copy off the partition we want:
+Now that we've decoded all the relevant records and partition tables, verified our partitions look right, and they are on the disk where the backup partition table says the should be, we can copy off the partition we want:

 ```
 dd if=/media/kali/F7FD-F507/disk0.img of=/media/kali/F7FD-F507/bitlocker.dd bs=512 skip=571392 count=962512895